yowarduuu/e-diksyonari/README.md

 ### #Help: How to contribute

+>[!IMPORTANT]
-If you know a word that is used to define the adult and immature stages of moths and butterflies and it does not exist in this dictionary, [please add it](https://github.com/yowarduuu/e-diksyonari/wiki/Help:-Requests).
+>If you know a word that is used to define the adult and immature stages of moths and butterflies and it does not exist in this dictionary, [please add it](https://github.com/yowarduuu/e-diksyonari/wiki/Help:-Requests).
 It's perfectly fine if you have no knowledge of etymology, species identification, or anything else; your humblest contribution is welcome.
 Any blanks can be filled in by someone else afterwards.
 The word's language, forms, and meaning are the absolute minimum that you must provide.

+>[!WARNING]
+>Link leads to a Google Form.
+Your data will be stored securely, but please exercise caution when providing sensitive information.